-The Rhône Supérieur, where you can find a perfect terroir for every wine.
+The Rhône Supérieur is where you can find the perfect terroir for every wine.

-Leuk lies on the dividing line between the French- and German-speaking parts of Switzerland and is subtly different and a touch more Germanic than the more central and western areas.
+Leuk, located on the dividing line between the French and German speaking parts of Switzerland, is subtly different and a touch more Germanic than the more central and western areas.

-In 2010, over 12,300 acres (5000ha) of vineyards were planted, representing 40% of Switzerland's white vine plantings and fractionally less of its reds.
-It generated 25% more wine than the country's second-largest region, Vaud and five times more than Italian-speaking Ticino.
+In 2010, over 12,300 acres (5,000 hectares) of vineyards were planted, representing 40% of Switzerland's white vine plantings and fractionally less than its reds.
+It generated 25% more wine than the country's second largest region Vaud and five times more than Italian speaking Ticino.

-If you have a vineyard in the family, you don't sell it, ever.
-If you don't want to make wine, you rent it, or sell the grapes.
-As per tradition, some 22,000 grape growers tend to 5,200 hectares of vines, handled by cooperatives or negociants - Provins Valais, 30% or to the cellars Union of Valais Wine Merchants UNVV, 55%.
+If you have a vineyard in the family you don't sell it, ever.
+If you don't want to make wine you rent it, or sell the grapes.
+As per tradition, some 22,000 grape growers tend to 5,200 hectares of vines, handled by cooperatives such as Provins Valais (30%) or negociants such as the Union of Valais Wine Merchants UNVV (55%).

 The terroir is noted as one of the world's most dramatic, yet it remains largely unknown because of the low profile that Swiss wines have kept until recently.
-The valley’s lower slopes are 650m above sea level yet the shelter from the high alpine peaks makes this part of the Rhone valley the driest in the Alps.
-One bonus is the fohn wind bringing warm air from the Mediterranean.
-Most vines grow at between 1500 and 2500ft/460–760m).
+The valley’s lower slopes are 650m above sea level yet the shelter from the high alpine peaks makes this part of the Rhône valley the driest in the Alps.
+One bonus is the föhn wind bringing warm air from the Mediterranean.
+Most vines grow at between 1,500 and 2,500ft/460–760m).
 Many need to be terraced or worked with pulleys and need irrigation from time to time.
-The most highly regarded areas, officially designated as Grand Crus are Fully, Conthey, Vétroz, St-Léonard and Salgesch.
-The fohn effect is also enjoyed by Ticino, although there, mountain weather systems bring sporadic, heavy rainfall.
+The most highly regarded areas, officially designated as Grand Crus, are Fully, Conthey, Vétroz, Saint-Léonard and Salgesch.
+The föhn effect is also enjoyed by Ticino although there, mountain weather systems bring sporadic heavy rainfall.

 Many vineyards are planted on steep gradients of up to 90% (42 degrees).
-This steepness, although making it really harder to manage and harvest the vines, brings the significant benefits of excellent drainage and increased exposure to sunlight.
-The village of Visperterminen, just south of Visp, sits on the edge of some extremely steep, west-facing slopes - around 4750ft (1150m).These are some of the highest vineyards in Europe, only topped by those located just the other side of the Matterhorn in the Aosta Valley.
+This steepness, although making it harder to manage and harvest the vines, brings the significant benefits of excellent drainage and increased exposure to sunlight.
+The village of Visperterminen, just south of Visp, sits on the edge of some extremely steep, west-facing slopes, around 4750ft (1,150m).These are some of the highest vineyards in Europe, only topped by those located just the other side of the Matterhorn in the Aosta Valley.

 Isolation has meant that rare indigenous red and white varieties have thrived - Humagne Blanche & Rouge, Petite Arvine and Amigne, Cornalin, Marsanne Blanche, Muscat and Heida, Gwäss (a synonym for Gouais Blanc), Himbertscha and Lafnetscha, Rèze (Resi) Durize and Eyholzer Roter grape, also known as Hibou.

-Many of these are specialities of the highest vineyards along with some late-harvest sweet wines are made, sometimes from raisined (flétri) grapes.
+Many of these are specialities which are made from the highest vineyards along with some late-harvest sweet wines, sometimes from raisined (flétri) grapes.

-Further down the valley, some concentrated whites from Chasselas (Fendant) (45% of white wine production and often sold as table wine); followed by Johannisberg (Sylvaner); Ermitage (Marsanne), Malvoisie (Pinot Gris), Chardonnay, Riesling, Riesling-Sylvaner, Gewürztraminer and Pinot Blanc are made, as well as some deep, red Syrahs which rival the winemakers in Tain l'Hermitage further down the river Rhône in France.
+Further down the valley, some concentrated whites from Chasselas (Fendant) followed by Johannisberg (Sylvaner); Ermitage (Marsanne), Malvoisie (Pinot Gris), Chardonnay, Riesling, Riesling-Sylvaner, Gewürztraminer and Pinot Blanc are made, as well as some deep red Syrahs, which rival the winemakers in Tain l'Hermitage further down the river Rhône in France.

 Vines are cut via the classic Gobelet-cut.
 The soil is generally light, well aired, with only a little clay.
-Every area has limestone but the conditions of the soil can vary widely, for instance, in Sion slate is present.
+Every area has limestone but the conditions of the soil can vary widely, for instance, slate is present in Sion.

-Raclette – Is indigenous to the canton of Valais and originally consumed as a nutritional meal mainly by peasants living in the mountains.
+Raclette: Indigenous to the canton of Valais and originally consumed as a nutritional meal, mainly by peasants living in the mountains.

-Traditionally, the Swiss cow herders used to take the cheese with them when they were moving cows to or from the pastures up in the mountains.
-In the evenings around the campfire, they would place the cheese next to the fire and, when it had reached the perfect softness, scrape it on top of bread.
+Traditionally, the Swiss cow herders used to take cheese with them when they were moving cows to or from the pastures up in the mountains.
+In the evenings around the campfire, they would place the cheese next to the fire and, when it had reached the perfect softness, scrape it on to bread.

-Enjoy the round shaped Rye Bread for breakfast or as a snack, spread with honey or jam, for an aperitif, spread with butter and as an accompaniment to Valais dried meat or smoked salmon.
+Enjoy the round shaped rye bread for breakfast or as a snack, spread with honey or jam.
+For an apéritif, spread with butter as an accompaniment to Valais dried meat or smoked salmon.

 Hérens Beef: The Hérens breed of animals is raised in the Valais.
 The meat is sold by butchers and restaurant owners who are members of the “Fleur d'Hérens, Viande du Valais” network.